iterative/dvc.org/static/docs/get-started/example-versioning.md

 ## Automating capturing

-`dvc add` is a perfectly reasonable choice when you need to keep track of different versions of data sets or model files that come and are updated from external sources. `data` directory above with cats and dogs images is a good example (just don't forget to run `dvc remove` or `dvc unprotect` when you need to [modify or replace](/doc/user-guide/update-tracked-file) a file that is under DVC control).
+`dvc add` is a perfectly reasonable choice when you need to keep track of different versions of datasets or model files that come and are updated from external sources. `data` directory above with cats and dogs images is a good example (just don't forget to run `dvc remove` or `dvc unprotect` when you need to [modify or replace](/doc/user-guide/update-tracked-file) a file that is under DVC control).

-On the other hand, there are files that are result of running some code.
+On the other hand, there are files that are a result of running some code.
 In our example, you should have noticed, that `train.py` produces binary files (e.g.
 `bottlneck_features_train.npy`), the model file `model.h5`, and the metric file `metrics.json`. **When you have a script that takes some data as an input and